-- A telehealth visit with an in-network Superior provider does not require prior authorization. - A telehealth visit with an in-network Superior provider is subject to the same co-payments, co insurance and deductible amounts as an in-person visit with an in-network provider.
+- · A telehealth visit with an in-network Superior provider does not require prior authorization. - A telehealth visit with an in-network Superior provider is subject to the same co-payments, co-insurance and deductible amounts as an in-person visit with an in-network provider.

-Telehealth and telemedicine services from are available to you when your PCP's office is closed.
-You can receive medical help for illnesses such as:
+Telehealth and telemedicine services from Teladoc are available to you when your PCP's office is closed.
+Teladoc is your convenient, 24-hour access to in-network health-care providers for non-emergency medical issues.
+You can use Teladoc to get medical help for illnesses such as:

-- · Colds, flu and fever
+- · Colds, flu & fevers

+- · Rash, skin conditions

 - · Sinuses, allergies

-- · Respiratory infections

 - · Pink Eye

-- · Rash, skin conditions
+- Respiratory infections